ncatlab/nlab-content/pages/6209.md

-> This entry is about the class of [[topological spaces]] satifiying the Baire category theorem.
+> This entry is about the class of [[topological spaces]] satisfying the Baire category theorem.
 For *the* Baire space used in computable analysis, descriptive set theory, etc, see instead at _[[Baire space of sequences]]_.

 # Baire spaces
 * table of contents